Jadhav to Hyderabad Fund case: How Harish Salve won it for India twice

 The first claimants were Mir Osman Ali Khan and Pakistan.
 India also claimed the money after the Nizam assigned the claim to the President of India in 1956.
 The Hyderabad Fund would be distributed between the Nizam's legal heirs and the Indian Government.

-During the arguments, Pakistan claimed that it was a payment made by the erstwhile princely state to Pakistan for arming Hyderabad, when it was about to be invaded by India.
+During the arguments, Pakistan claimed that it was a payment made by the erstwhile princely state to Pakistan for arming Hyderabad when it was about to be invaded by India.

 I owe you Re 1, Sushma told India’s ICJ lawyer Salve, hours before death